rand/gyre/README.md

 - **M2**: Proactive CPP injection with transport broker, policy/redaction, consent, and chaos testing (all staged here).
 - **M3**: Temporal graph hardening, skill promotion, and cohort sharing (see `ARCHITECTURE.md`).
 - **M4**: Adaptive DSPy learning loops and automated evaluation harnesses.
+- **M7 (in planning)**: Pilot readiness with multi-tenant transport configuration, SLA telemetry, and host feedback loops.

 Research references: `RESEARCH-REFERENCES.md` aggregates the papers (ACE, DSPy, GraphRAG, etc.) that informed this design.
+Operational guidance lives in `docs/OBSERVABILITY.md` (Prometheus scraping, alert rules, and future OTel hooks).

 ---

 Gyre is built to be extended: replace the stub transports with real ones, wire your observability stack into the telemetry endpoints, and iterate on the planner/selector using the evaluation harness.
 Contributions that keep efficacy-per-token high and policies airtight are welcome.
+- `scripts/prometheus/gyre.rules.yml` — sample Prometheus alert rules for transport latency and error budgets (copy into your infra if you’re monitoring pilots).
+- `scripts/validate_pilot.py --config-dir config` — sanity-check `config/transports.json` and `config/pilot_cohorts.json` before enabling external pilots.